Nelly-Lea/FullStackProject7/README.md

 ## Feature of this project

--End-to-end application comprising both server and client components.
+- End-to-end application comprising both server and client components.
--Client mechanism developed using React with routing capabilities.
+- Client mechanism developed using React with routing capabilities.
--Communication mechanisms include fetch and REST API.
+- Communication mechanisms include fetch and REST API.
--Node.js mechanisms with the Express library for server-side development.
+- Node.js mechanisms with the Express library for server-side development.
--Server interacts with a MySQL database for data management.
+- Server interacts with a MySQL database for data management.
--Utilization of cookies to display the last connection.
+- Utilization of cookies to display the last connection.